sjplautz/Education-Projects/README.md

 # Education-Projects
-A collection of projects completed in fulfillment of the requirements for a variety of academic and professional courses.
+A collection of projects completed for a variety of academic and professional courses.